LavaMoat/LavaDome/README.md

 ### Secure

-Our top priority is providing air-tight security.
+Our top priority is providing airtight security.
 We have wrapped the `ShadowDom` API with advanced security properties to make it safe for use when presenting sensitive info.

 Visit [Security](#Security) to learn more about this effort.